-- 1. Any specific benefit limits stated in the Contract; - 2.
-A determination of Eligible Services; and - 3.
-Any reduction for expenses incurred at a Non-Network Provider.
+- 1. Any specific benefit limits stated in the contract; - 2.
+A determination of eligible services; and - 3.
+Any reduction for expenses incurred at a non-network provider.
+(Please refer to the information on the Schedule of Benefits.)

-The applicable Deductible Amount(s), Coinsurance Percentage, and Copayment Amounts are shown on the Schedule of Benefits.
+The applicable deductible amount(s), coinsurance percentage, and copayment amounts are shown on the Schedule of Benefits.